 As soon as the articles have been delivered, the goods receipt is registered in the Lab Servant and transferred to the corporate procurement system to release the invoice payment.
 At the same time a barcode label for each container is printed, the containers are registered in the Lab Servant’s Inventory Module and documents for transport over public roads are generated (ADR-compatible).

 The purpose of our registration of chemical and biological substances is twofold:

 - To know which substances are “in house” and where they are located, saving quests and duplicate orders.

-- To be accountable to bodies such as environmental inspection, fire department, labour inspection, customs and security agencies on the nature, quantity and use of existing (risk) substances.
+- To be accountable to bodies such as environmental inspection, fire department, labour inspection, customs and security agencies with regard to the nature, quantity and use of existing (risk) substances.

-By a live link with Chemwatch, safety data of substances can be displayed directly in the Inventory module (hazards, precautionary measures, MSDS and mini MSDS, ADR class, CMR properties et cetera).
+By a live link with Chemwatch, safety data of substances can be displayed directly in the Inventory Module (hazards, precautionary measures, MSDS and mini MSDS, ADR class, CMR properties et cetera).
 This requires zero maintenance because the CAS no. which is retrieved from the supplier is directly fed into the Chemwatch web service, resulting in the requested data.
 For mixtures or for substances without a CAS no. the safety data can be entered manually.
-Tools are provided to calculate the proper safety data in that case.
+In such cases, tools are provided to calculate the proper safety data.

-On door signs (module Areas, Labs & door signs) the amount of hazardous substances per ADR class is displayed, retrieved from the database The Inventory is further linked to the module Organisation, Users & Roles to provide personalised permissions to access data.
+On door signs (the Areas, Labs & door signs Module) the amount of hazardous substances per ADR class is displayed, retrieved from the database.
+The Inventory is further linked to the module Organisation, Users & Roles to provide personalised permissions to access data.

 A Warehouse module completes the Inventory.
 The warehouse comprises 20-200 articles that are kept in stock for same day delivery to the researchers.
 If stock falls below a threshold re-orders are generated automatically.
 Derivatives from the warehouse are being used at the laboratory level to keep local stock to the mark automatically, saving on human effort significantly.